gohugoio/hugo/content/en/templates/introduction.md

 ### Pipes

-Within a template action you may [pipe] a value to function or method.
+Within a template action you may [pipe] a value to a function or method.
 The piped value becomes the final argument to the function or method.
 For example, these are equivalent:

 [pipe]: /getting-started/glossary/#pipeline